Me and My Father

 Welcome to Mrs. Watkins' Class,

 For those of you who don't already know me, I'd like to take this opportunity to formally introduce myself.
 My name is Indira Watkins and I'm your child's First Grade Teacher!
 I am graudated of Georgia State University with a BS in Journalism.
-I also have a Masters in Elementary Education.This is my second year at Adamsville Elementary.
+I also have a Masters in Elementary Education.This is my third year at Adamsville Primary.

 The link to the homework page is below.
 It will be updates weekly.